QuentinQingLi/DNASeqClassifier/README.md

 This miniproject is to utilize two existing DL framework TensorFlow and Nervana Neon to classify the [Molecular Biology (Splice-junction Gene Sequences) Data Set](https://archive.ics.uci.edu/ml/datasets/Molecular+Biology+%28Splice-junction+Gene+Sequences%29).

 Considerations when building up the model and the steps of codes are introduced below.
 The rough outline is:
+1. Folder/File introduction
-1. Data preprocessing and dataset preparation
+2. Data preprocessing and dataset preparation
-2. Neural network model selection
+3. Neural network model selection
-3. Considerations in building the models
+4. Considerations in building the models
-4. Hyperparameter selection
+5. Hyperparameter selection
+6. Conclusion

-5. Folder/File introduction
+## Folder/File introduction
+./Data: stores the input data

+./Image: stores the captured Tensorboard images from the experiments

+./Tensorflow: the folder where implementation is stored
+* DNASeqClf.ipynb: The final selected model
+* DNASeqClf_model_tuning.ipynb: the codes to tune the models, do hyper parameters search, with tensorboard log support

+./Neon: empty.
+The original plan was to implement the solution on neon also, but find out not enough time. :(

 ## Data preprocessing and dataset split
 * **One hot encode**: Since the DNA sequence specifies 8 different input classes, and each category is equally important, no order difference, the input classes are transformed with one-hot encoder: